afeld/personal-security/index.md

 ## Disclaimer

 This guide makes no guarantees that, even with following all steps of this guide, that your digital security/privacy will not be compromised.
-If you are a high-value target for hackers, such as
+If you are a high-value target for hackers, such as:

 - An activist
 - A celebrity
 - An executive
 - A journalist
 - A politician
+- A system administrator

-this guide will not be enough.
-You should follow this guide, but also consult a security professional.
+…then this guide will not be enough.
+You should consult a security professional for additional actions.

 ## See also